armory-io/slack-blaster/README.md

 ## Configure Slack Token

 *Note*: You will need to be a Slack admin to get a usable token.
 If you are not then please contact Alex Bello.
+Alternatively, you can generate a [legacy token](https://slack.com/help/articles/215770388).
+Legacy tokens might go away at some point, but, in the mean time, it removes the reliance on Alex.

 In your web browser, go to [https://cloud-armory.slack.com](https://cloud-armory.slack.com) and then navigate to Administration and then Members.
 Once there you can view the page